 - In a large bowl, place the diced tomatoes, cucumbers, onions, and bell peppers.

 - To flavor, add fresh herbs, dried mint, and a generous pinch of salt and pepper.
-Add sumac (I started with 1 tsp).
+Add sumac (I started with 1 teaspoon).
 Finally, add lime juice, and a generous drizzle of extra virgin olive oil.
 Toss to combine.

 - If you have the time, cover and chill this salad in the fridge for 30 minutes to 1 hour for best taste.